ixion-spacecat/ixions-realm/src/sonic-reimagined.md

 I could only find artwork for one new zone called "Lava Island".
 This appears to be a water level that features erupting volcanoes spilling lava into ocean.

+{% gallery "lava-island" %}
-In the first picture, we see gills the fox getting ready to take the plunge into the water below.
+{% galleryImage "/img/art-sonic-gills-lava-island.jpg", "Lava Island Zone Act 1 Title Screen", "Gills the fox is getting ready to take the plunge into the water below.
 Watch out gills!
-You're not immune to lava! 🔥🔥🔥
+You're not immune to lava! 🔥🔥🔥" %}

-{% gallery 1,
-  "/img/art-sonic-gills-lava-island.jpg"
-%}

-The next 2 pictures show Sonic in a canoe paddling between volcanoes.
-Maybe this was supposed to be an animated sequence?
+{% galleryImage "/img/art-sonic-in-a-canoe.jpg", "Sonic in a canoe paddling between volcanoes", "Maybe this was supposed to be an animated sequence?" %}

-{% gallery 1,
-  "/img/art-sonic-in-a-canoe.jpg"
-%}

-Finally we see that there is an underwater section reminiscent of Sonic 3's Hydrocity Zone.
-In the background there seems to be a locked door that can only be opened by acquiring all 6 chaos emeralds. 💎
+{% galleryImage "/img/art-sonic-loop.jpg", "Sonic running towards a loop", "This is an underwater section reminiscent of Sonic 3's Hydrocity Zone.
+In the background there seems to be a locked door that can only be opened by acquiring all 6 chaos emeralds. 💎" %}

-{% gallery 1,
-  "/img/art-sonic-loop.jpg"
-%}
+{% endgallery %}

 ## Conclusion